exoplatform/web-conferencing/documentation/ACHITECTURE.md

   </module>
 ```

-In Web Conferencing API most of methods return [jQuery Promise](http://api.jquery.com/deferred.promise/) object which can be used for callbacks registration for waiting an asynchronous operation.
+In Web Conferencing API most of methods return a [promise](http://api.jquery.com/deferred.promise/) object which can be used for callbacks registration for waiting an asynchronous operation completion.

 Provider object *must* implement following SPI methods:
  * getType() - required, a major call type name
- * getSupportedTypes() - required, all supported call types
+ * getSupportedTypes() - required, all supported call types (at least a major type here)
  * getTitle() - required, human-readable title for UI
- * callButton(context) - required, provider should offer an implementation of a Call button and call invoker in it, it returns a promise, it should be resolved with a JQuery element of a button(s) container.
+ * callButton(context) - required, provider should offer an implementation of a Call button and call invoker in it, it returns a promise, it should be resolved with a JQuery element of a button container.

  A provider *may* support following SPI methods:
-* init() - if available, it will be called when web conferencing user will be initialized, this method returns a promise, when resolved it means provider successfully initialized and can be used by Web Conferencing core.
-It's optional method, but very handy to complete a provider initialization after the core will be loaded.
+* init() - if available, it will be called when eXo user will be initialized, this method returns a promise, when resolved it means provider successfully initialized and can be used by Web Conferencing core.
+It's optional method, but very handy for doing provider initialization after the core will be loaded.
-* showSettings() - if available, it will cause showing a settings button in Web Conferencing Administration page and when button clicked this method will be invoked to show an UI with settings.
-It's up to the UI how the settings will be read, filled and saved for the provider.
+* showSettings() - if available, it will cause showing a settings button for this provider in Web Conferencing Administration page and when button clicked this method will be invoked to show an UI with settings.
+It's up to the provider how its settings will be read, filled and saved.

 It is an example how a connector module code could look (simplified Template connector for My Call sample), follow comments in the code to see the logic of implementing Connector SPI: